Srikanth-AD/forlearningai/content/blog/introduction-data-science-python-course-notes/index.md

 ---
-title: Introduction to Data Science in Python - Course Notes
+title: Introduction to Data Science in Python: Week 1 - Course Notes
 date: "2021-12-24T13:12:03.284Z"
-description: "Introduction to Data Science in Python - course notes.
+description: "Introduction to Data Science in Python Week 1 course notes.
 Covers fundamentals of Python, data manipulation, processing and cleanup with Numpy and Pandas."
 ---